Usage

 Generate shell completion

---generate-completion option generates shell completions to stdout.
+--generate-completion option generates shell completions to standard output.

 The following shells are supported